 Northampton General Hospital NHS Trust provides the full range of outpatients, diagnostics, inpatient and day case elective and emergency care in addition to a growing range of specialist treatments.
 It serves a local population of 380,000, and provides hyper-acute stroke, vascular and renal services to a wider population of 692,000 across the whole of Northamptonshire.
-As an accredited cancer the trust provides services to 880,000 people living in Northamptonshire and parts of Buckinghamshire.
+The Trust is also an accredited cancer centre, providing cancer treatment and support services to a wider population of 880,000 people living in Northamptonshire and parts of Buckinghamshire.
 The hospital employs around 6,500 staff servicing the local community from the main hospital site in the centre of Northampton and community hubs, including Danetre Hospital in Daventry.

 Dave Smith is Head of Technology, and manages a team of 29 who were working with an outdated Wi-Fi solution out of vendor support.
 “From a technical point of view, our team were overseeing a solution that was no longer supported by a manufacturer,” he said.
 “Elsewhere, staff complained about the slow Wi-Fi speed and the fact it did not work effectively in some places, while patients were equally frustrated at being unable to access free NHS Wi-Fi while on Trust premises”